se3000/ruby-eth/README.md

 ```
 tx.sign key
 ```
-Finally you can broadacts the raw transactin `tx.encoded`, to your Ethereum node.
+Finally you can broadacts the raw transaction `tx.encoded`, to your Ethereum node.

 ## Development